[Competition] In Her Stride: Change The Lens

 Screening and Judging

 In Her Stride 2021: Change the Lens showcase will take place in November 2021.
-Not all short films submitted into the competition will be shortlisted and screened.
+Not all videos submitted into the competition will be shortlisted and screened.
 Shortlisted entries will be notified by the Singapore Council of Women’s Organisations team and the filmmakers invited to attend the exhibition to explain their creation.
 Judging of the shortlisted entries and awarding of prizes will take place during the exhibition.

 “Art is not supposed to change the world,